 Chaweng Beach is Koh Samui's most popular stretch of powdery white sand.
-The wide bay has been the focal point for the development of the island's tourism industry and the majestic five-kilometer long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the North.
+The wide bay has been the focal point for the development of the island's tourism industry and the majestic five-kilometre-long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the north.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour